 No, I wanted a daughter.
 The two aren’t related and people are missing that.

 From the very first moment of my very first pregnancy I dreamed of having a daughter.
 Of brushing her hair and teaching her how to french braid it.
 Painting her fingernails and getting her ears pierced.
 Putting her in dance class and seeing her in a tutu.
 Of her growing up and taking her dress shopping for her first prom.Letting her lean on me the first time her heart is broken.
-Being there to help her pick out her wedding dress and watching my husband walk her down the isle.
+Being there to help her pick out her wedding dress and watching my husband walk her down the aisle.

 These are the things that I will never experience and it breaks my heart.

 So, please PLEASE stop treating me like I don’t love my son.
 Stop acting like I can’t be sad.
-Stop making me feel like I’m a horrible mother because I’m heart broken that I will never have a daughter.
+Stop making me feel like I’m a horrible mother because I’m heart-broken that I will never have a daughter.
 I love my son and I am THRILLED to be pregnant and thrilled to be blessed with another AMAZING boy.

 You see this is our last baby so while I normally wouldn’t think twice about being sad during such a happy time I know that there are no other chances.
 Yesterday I went shopping to celebrate and couldn’t help but stare at everything pink and purple and get teary eyed knowing I would never be buying those for my own child.
 I watched a little girl hold her father’s hand while skipping into Build-A-Bear and thought how I will never experience that.